acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

     * any model microservices that require external exposure for receiving data
     * probe (for its UI)

-Example of the generated solution.yaml template for a simple solution:
+Example of the generated solution.yaml template for a simple solution.
+In this example, the model microservice is directly exposed at a NodePort.
+The NodePort value here used here is 30333, in the default range for kubernetes nodePorts.

 .. code-block:: yaml